pagaslav/hot-oven/README.md

 The bread recipes and information provided in this project have been sourced from the following places:

 1. **Ethnic Bread Recipes:**
-   - Some of the bread recipes are adapted from [Etnoxata](https://etnoxata.com.ua/), a wonderful resource for ethnic bread recipes in Ukranian.
+   - Some of the bread recipes are adapted from [Etnoxata](https://etnoxata.com.ua/), a wonderful resource for ethnic bread recipes in Ukrainian.

 2. **General Information:**
    - Additional information about bread and baking techniques is referenced from [Wikipedia](https://en.wikipedia.org/).